MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 Doc discusses the origins of the metaphor, what it means today, and how we properly identify and manage technical debt.

+#### What is Technical Debt?

+Ward Cunningham coined the phrase "Technical Debt".
+The first written record that Doc Norton could find on this was a paper from [OOPSLA '92](http://www.oopsla.org/oopsla-history/)

+> Shipping first time code is like going into debt, a little debt speeds development so long as it is paid back promptly with a rewrite - Ward Cunningham

+Ward Cunningham used the metaphor 'debt' was that before the OOPSLA conference he had used almost the same words in an email he sent to a client who was in the financial industry.
+He was trying to explain to his client why the team needed to go back and redo work.

 #### References

 [Slide on Talk](http://www.slideshare.net/DocOnDev/the-technical-debt-trap)